What Is A Venn Diagram? Explained For Parents, Teachers And Kids

 Below is another example with three circles creating eight groups.

-When will my child learn about Venn diagrams?
+When will children learn about Venn diagrams?

 Venn diagrams don’t officially appear in the standards across the United States, however they are applicable to topics in math and English learning very early on, as students use them to classify words, shapes, and numbers in an organized manner.